-Your website is an important part of your company, so it needs to be operational at all times.
+Your website needs to be operational at all times.
 One of the most effective ways to ensure your site is up as much as possible is to make sure your website data is backed up safely on a regular basis.

 What Is a Web Hosting Backup Policy?

 A web hosting backup policy is what your hosting company offers customers for backing up their data.
 While these companies generally offer reliable web hosting services, it’s always possible something could go wrong.
 There is also a chance you could delete files accidentally or make changes you don’t like and want your site restored to the original version.

 Why Is the Backup Policy Important?

 If your site is lost, you can have it restored and running in minutes if it’s backed up properly.
 Having your website data backed up regularly means you don’t need to worry about mistakes, hardware failures, or even issues with hacking.

 While you hopefully never need to use it, the backup services ensure your website data is protected at all times.
 Technically, it’s possible to download the data from your website to a local server you own, but that’s a lot of work, and quite difficult.

 If you care about your website data, make sure your hosting provider offers a good backup policy.